Chak De! India: Casting

-Although Salman Khan was initially signed for the lead role, he later withdrew due to creative differences with director Shimit Amin.
+Although Salman Khan was initially considered for the lead role, he ultimately declined because the film "was not my genre at that point in time...it was a more serious kind of film and I was doing more of a commercial kind of cinema."
 Shah Rukh Khan (who had originally declined due to a scheduling conflict with Karan Johar's Kabhi Alvida Naa Kehna and Farhan Akhtar's Don) was later confirmed as Kabir Khan.
 Khan accepted the role partly because he used to play hockey in college.
 Some media sources called the actor's role offbeat, since it departed from his usual romantic image and included neither lip synched songs nor a single female lead.

 Casting of the 16 actresses as the hockey players took over six months.
 Amin described the process as "very, very difficult" and "very strenuous because the requirement was they had to play – and act".
 A four-month training camp was held where the girls learned the rules of the game, took acting lessons and followed a strict diet; safety precautions were also taken.
 According to Amin, it was "tricky" to teach the actors how to play hockey, and those who were hired because they were hockey players, had to learn how to act.
 Some of the actors, such as Chitrashi, Sandia, and Raynia, were cast because they were hockey players.

 Rob Miller was the sport action director, choreographing the sports scenes, and worked with Negi to train the actors.
 About working with Khan, Negi recalled that everything was planned "including the penalty stroke that SRK missed.
 That shot alone took us nearly 20 hours as I was keen that it should be very realistic."

 Soundtrack

 The soundtrack album of Chak De!
 India and the film's background music is composed by Salim–Sulaiman.
 This film marks the duo's first collaboration with actor Shah Rukh Khan.
 The lyrics for all the songs were written by Jaideep Sahni.
 The album features seven tracks with a remix song and a dialogue by Shah Rukh Khan from this film.
 The album was released on 11 July 2007, and upon its release 11,00,000 units of the album were sold, making it the eleventh highest selling soundtrack album of the year, according to the Indian trade website Box Office India.
+The title track song "Chak De!
+India," now doubles as a sports anthem in India.